LESLIE: Bob in Illinois is on the line and working on a kitchen makeover. What can we do for you?

 LESLIE: And what’s on there now?
 Are they just stained or are they painted?

 BOB: No, they’re just stained.

 TOM: It’s hard to change the color of a stained cabinet.
 I’m just telling you just be prepared for that.
-But what you might want to do is use a good-quality stripper.
-Like Rock Miracle, for example, is a good one.
+But what you might want to do is use a good-quality and safe paint stripper.

 LESLIE: Yeah.
 Another thing that’s good to do is head over to your local mom-and-pop paint shop, because sometimes there are newer products that are out there.

 I was just getting some wallpaper paste but in that section, there were some really nice paint strippers.
 They apply a little differently, they go on more easily, they work more quickly.
 So I always just pop into the shop to sort of see what they’ve got in there that they’ve worked with.

 But Tom and I have both used Rock Miracle and I like that because it goes on more like a paste, so you can really see where it is, you can see it start to work.
 And I guess it depends on how much stain is on there, how dirty they are.